Starman7312/Hashed-Dictionary/README.md

 # Hashed-Dictionary
-A basic hashed dictionary example with 256 hashable locations, and three methods: • Insert • Delete • Search
+A simple hashed dictionary example with 256 hashable locations, and three methods:

+    • Insert
+    • Delete
+    • Search

 It uses linear probing to handle hash collisions and example tests are in the main method for examplifying the functionalities.